March 29th 2018

-To be able to manage the number of prints that we are affectively able to cope with, the maximum number a member may enter is 10 which is a reduction of two.
+To be able to manage the number of prints that we are affectively able to cope with, the maximum number a member may enter is 10 .
 You can still only enter a maximum of 4 images in any section.

 File naming information is on the entry form

 2018 Annual DPI Competition

 The maximum number of images a member can enter is 10.
 Furthermore it had been decided to introduce exactly the same sections as apply to the Annual Print Competition.
 So that there are now 6 sections and members can enter a maximum of 4 images in any section with an overall entry total of 10 images.